-Sorry, folks, I'm just listening to my new theme song, Baby Baby Don't Get Hooked on Me by Mac Davis.
+Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 Didn't realize the program had started.

-Thank you for the reminder, Altamont.
+Thank you for the reminder, Aldemont.

 Greetings and welcome back.